AZcaptcha/azcaptchaapi/README.md

 # AZCaptcha.com Python API

-This library implements a simple to use wrapper around the 2Captcha.com API.
+This library implements a simple to use wrapper around the AZcaptcha.com API
 ### Installation
 From PyPi
 ```